thegoddambatman/diy-dogecoin-digger/bin/README.md

 [SourceForge](http://sourceforge.net/projects/cpuminer/files/) .

 Source and license is available [at his repo](github.com/pooler/cpuminer).
 While the below md5sums were verified by me, feel free to compile yourself -- especially if you're running a funny operating system.

-In the future, I'll be doing that.
-For now, we'll trut that SourceForge hasn't monkeyed with them and dropped in backdoors or anything.
-Also, I'll get to work on binaries for funny OSes like like Raspbian (for the Raspberry Pi) and Android (for my graveyard of crappy Android phones).
+In the future, I'll be doing all the compiling so *I* know everything's cool.
+For now, though, we'll trut that SourceForge hasn't monkeyed with these binaries in sneaky ways.

 cpuminer bundle                            | build date | md5 cryptographic checksum
 -------------------------------------------|------------|----------------------------------